bmoxb/wiredsound.github.io/index.md

 title: Home
 ---

-Hi, I'm Max - a student at the [University of Bath](https://bath.ac.uk) studying a BSc in computer science.
+Hi, I'm Max - a student at the [University of Bath](https://bath.ac.uk) studying for a BSc in computer science.

 Currently, I'm working part-time at [YC S20](https://www.ycombinator.com/companies?batch=S20) startup [Shuttle](https://shuttle.rs) building a Rust-first severless platform and a synthetic data generation tool.